ccthomas/Helloworld/StyleGuides/StyleGuide-Java.md

 ```

 ## Brackets
-Always include brackets when you use for loops or if statements.
+Always include brackets when you use loops or if statements.
 ```
 if (x < y) {
     // Single line of code